When it comes to innovation, size doesn’t matter

 While 53 per cent of all survey respondents studied a computer science or technology-related course to degree level, 47 per cent came in via another route.
 Women are less likely to have studying a tech degree (43 per cent) compared to 55 per cent of men.

-“Much of this variance is explained by women being more heavily represented in role like business analysis, creative roles and support, where technical degrees are less common,” the report said.
+“Much of this variance is explained by women being more heavily represented in role like business analysis, creative roles and support, where technical degrees are less common,” the survey said.

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.